CPSSD/paranoid/network/pfs-network-server/README.md

 ## Build Instructions ##

-From this directory, run `go build` to create a binary named `pfs-network-server`.
+From this directory, run `go build -i` to create a binary named `pfs-network-server`.